 Europe's strategic independence depends on our AI capabilities, for which targeted investments and talent development are essential.
 Without this independence, Europe risks becoming a pawn of external forces, jeopardizing our economic and political stability.
 Therefore, developing a strong and self-sufficient AI ecosystem is a priority of unprecedented importance.

-The EU AI Act: Opportunities and Challenges
+The EU AI Act: opportunities and challenges

 The EU AI Act is legislation aimed at regulating AI in an ethical and responsible manner.
 It emphasizes risks and fundamental rights, with the goal of increasing trust in AI.
 This trust is crucial to ensure broad acceptance of AI while promoting innovation.